 Metal walls, including bin walls and sheet pile walls, recycled material walls and timber walls are not allowed.
-Modular walls employing interlocking blocks shall not be used where surcharge loads from vehicular traffic are present.

 If pipe culverts are to extend through the retaining walls or noise walls, the pipe shall be installed so that no joints are located within or under the wall.